awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 requiring the remote server to acknowledge receipt of that information, and so can be particularly useful when the network has high latency.

-This is only a *hint*, and the operating system might not to honor it.
+This is only a *hint*, and the operating system might not honor it.
 When using this option, users should always check the operating system's configured limits and defaults.
 Most operating systems have a maximum TCP buffer size limit configured, and won't let you go beyond that limit unless you explicitly raise the maximum TCP buffer size limit.